-For this year's event, we've chosen an extremely target-rich location with short drives to multiple floats on the Chippewa and Flambeau Rivers of northern Wisconsin.
+For the event, we've chosen an extremely target-rich location with short drives to multiple floats on the Chippewa and Flambeau Rivers of northern Wisconsin.

 Over the course of the trip, you can also expect to catch a few smallmouth bass and northern pike.